 4. Protection from Free Radicals

-Rosehip oil offers antioxidants that combine vitamins C and E to help fight the free radicals caused by UV rays.
+Rosehip oil offers antioxidants that combine vitamin C and vitamin E to help fight the free radicals caused by UV rays.
 These can damage the skin and may result in age spots and hyperpigmentation.
 But with the combination of properties in rosehip oil, overproduction of skin pigment is controlled, therefore preventing uneven tone and age spots.

 Rosehip oil is considered one of the most effective oils for the treatment of hypertrophic and keloid scars.